Northern Ireland unionists attack EU-exit treaty

 The British parliament is to hold an emergency debate on the subject on Monday.

-A special 'UK-EU joint committee' is also meeting on Wednesday to try to get trade flowing normally.
+A special 'UK-EU joint committee' is also meeting on Wednesday to try to get trade flowing.

-The EU aggravated Irish tensions earlier this year, when it invoked the protocol to try to block coronavirus vaccine exports to the UK in a row with pharmaceutical companies.
+The EU aggravated Irish tensions earlier this year, when it invoked the protocol to try to block coronavirus vaccine exports to the UK in a dispute with pharmaceutical companies.

-It reversed the move, but not before a British outcry which saw UK cabinet minister Michael Gove also promise to reinvent the Northern Ireland arrangements.
+It reversed the move, but not before a British outcry which saw UK cabinet minister Michael Gove promise to reinvent the Northern Ireland arrangements.

-And for his part, David Trimble, a former UUP leader also turned up the heat on Saturday.
+And for his part, David Trimble, a former UUP leader, also turned up the heat on Saturday.

 "I personally feel betrayed by this [the Northern Ireland protocol]," Trimble, who helped negotiate the 1998 peace deal, said in The Irish Times newspaper.